genomicsclass/leanpub/manuscript/getting_started.md

 help("install.packages")
 ```

-and that the hash character represents comments and so text after this
+and the hash character represents comments, so text following these
-character is interpreted:
+characters is not interpreted:

 ```r